ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 If you select <samp>Go Live</samp> ➝ <samp>New Scheduled Live</samp>, a sheet appears to help you create a Scheduled Live broadcast, with a description and time for the broadcast.
 These will create an announcement post on Facebook at the <samp>Post to</samp> location.
 At the time you choose, between ten minutes from <em>now</em> and seven days from now, the announcement will turn into a live video post.
 If you'd like an image to accompany the announcement, drag an image onto the circular icon on the right side of the post editor.
 You may click the {% inlineicon locbutton 15 inverted %}Map Pin icon{% endinlineicon %}map pin icon to add a location for the broadcast.

+To enter a return (new line) in the description field, hold down shift while pressing return.

 [![Figure\: Scheduled Live Announcement Post Editor, annotated](/assets/img/facebook-scheduled-live-editor.png "Scheduled Live Announcement Post Editor.
 Click for full-size image.")](/assets/img/facebook-scheduled-live-editor.png)

-Once you have scheduled a Live broadcast, any pending broadcasts are listed in the <samp>Go Live</samp> menu.
-When a pending broadcast is selected there, in the bottom left corner of the Main Window, you'll now see a countdown timer, which lists the time left until you go live.
+Once you have scheduled a Live broadcast, any pending broadcasts are listed in the <samp>Go Live</samp> menu in the bottom right corner.
+This list of scheduled broadcasts resides on Facebook, so if you quit Ecamm Live or use Ecamm Live on another Mac, you'll still see the same list of scheduled broadcasts here.

+When a pending broadcast is selected, in the bottom left corner of the Main Window you'll now see a countdown timer, which lists the time left until you go live.
 Click the timer to view or edit the announcement post that was created on Facebook.
 It will open in your default web browser.
 Also, there's a {% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} trash icon for cancelling the scheduled broadcast.

 Before the countdown reaches zero, the big blue button displays <samp class="blue">Preview</samp>.
 Pressing <samp class="blue">Preview</samp> allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
 The preview stream is only visible to the broadcaster.
 Visit the post announcing your Live broadcast on Facebook (which you can do by clicking the countdown timer) and there will be a small link at the bottom of the post labeled <samp>Broadcaster Only: Edit Your Details</samp>.
 Click this to view the space where your stream will appear, and in a few seconds, you'll be able to preview your live stream.
 If, while you're previewing the stream, the countdown to your Live broadcast ends, your preview will become the Live broadcast automatically.

 ## View Viewer Comments and Reactions

 During broadcasts, any comments or reactions your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
+If you don't see this window, pick it from <samp>Windows</samp> menu at the top of the screen.
 Additionally, at the top of the Main Window we'll display a live count of viewers, visible only to you.

 ## Display Comments on Your Broadcast